Demographics of the Republic of Ireland

-The Republic of Ireland had a population of 5,123,536 at the 2022 census.
+Ireland had an estimated population of 5,380,000 as of 1 April 2024.

 Demographic history

 The island of Ireland's population has fluctuated over history.
 In the 18th and early 19th centuries, Ireland experienced a major population boom as a result of the Agricultural and Industrial Revolutions.
 In the 50-year period 1790–1840, the population of the island doubled from 4 million to 8 million.
 At its peak, Ireland's population density was similar to that of England and continental Europe.

 This changed dramatically with the Great Famine of the mid-19th century, which led to mass starvation and consequent mass emigration.
 In the area covering the present day Republic of Ireland, the population reached about 6.5 million in the mid-1840s.
 Ten years later it was down to 5 million.
 The population continued a slow decline well into the 20th century, with the Republic recording a low of 2.8 million in the 1961 census.

 During the 1960s, the population started to grow once more, although slowly as emigration was still common.
 In the 1990s the country entered a period of rapid economic growth as a result of the Celtic Tiger Irish economic boom, and the Republic started to receive immigration.
-Many former Irish emigrants returned home, and Ireland became an attractive destination for immigrants, from other member states EU such as Central Europe, but also from outside the EU such as Africa, Asia and elsewhere.
+Many former Irish emigrants returned home, and Ireland became an attractive destination for immigrants, from other member states in the EU such as Central Europe, but also from outside the EU such as Africa, Asia and elsewhere.
 With the 2008 onset of the Irish economic and banking crisis, the state's economy suffered, and Ireland has once again been experiencing net emigration of its citizens, but immigration remains high.

 In November 2013, Eurostat reported that the Republic had the largest net emigration rate of any member state, at 7.6 emigrants per 1,000 population.
 However, it has the youngest population of any European Union member state and its population size is predicted to grow for many decades, in contrast with the declining population predicted for most European countries.
 A report published in 2008 predicted that the population would reach 6.7 million by 2060.
 The Republic has also been experiencing a baby boom, with increasing birth rates and overall fertility rates.
 Despite this, the total fertility rate is still below replacement depending on when the measurement is taken.
 The Irish fertility rate is still the highest of any European country.
-This increase is significantly fuelled by non-Irish immigration – in 2009, a quarter of all children born in the Republic were born to mothers who had immigrated from other countries.
+This increase is significantly fuelled by non-Irish immigration – in 2009, one-quarter of all babies born in Ireland were born to foreign-born mothers.

 Population

-The population of the Republic of Ireland was 5,123,536 people in 2022.
+The population of Ireland was 5,123,536 people in 2022.